UniversalDependencies/UD_Chintang-CTNTB/README.md

 # Acknowledgments

 * This work was supported by the University of Zurich Global Strategy and Partnerships Funding Scheme (Project Fund Level 3) (https://www.global.uzh.ch).
-We gratefully acknowledge the Suansu-speaking community for their continuous support.
-We also thank Jason M. Vashum for his generous assistance with translation and annotation.
+* Kira Tulchynska gratefully acknowledges the financial support of the Jack, Joseph and Morton Mandel School MA Honors Program at the Hebrew University of Jerusalem.

 ## References